Table Of Contents

-What Are Terpenes and Which Ones Are Best for You?
+What Are Terpenes In CBD Oil And Which Ones Are Best for You?

 Terpenes are essential oils found in all plants, flowers, vegetables and herbs, and they have healing properties by themselves.
 While still in the plant, they help protect the plant from various threats, like fungus, insects and stressors in their environment.
 When you smell the fragrance of peppermint and lemongrass, you’re actually smelling the terpenes limonene and myrcene.